trentapple/llama.vscode/resources/help.md

 - No servers required

 ### Overview
-Agent is a system prompt + default tools.
-In future a model will be added, but for now the agent will use the selected tools model.
+Agent is combination of system prompt and tools.
+If an agent is selected, it will be used by the Llama Agent UI.
+On slecting and agent, the selected llama-vscode tools are updated.

+They have properties: name, description, syste prompt, tools.

-Agent configurations could be added/deleted/viewed/selected/deselected/exported/imported
+Agent could be added/deleted/viewed/selected/deselected/exported/imported

 ### How to use it
-Select "Agent..." from llama-vscode menu
+Select "Agents..." from llama-vscode menu

 - Add agent...
-Shows a message that agent could be added from property agents_list.
-Will be improved in the future.
+Adds an agent

 - Delete agent...
-Shows a message that agent could be deleted from property agents_list.
-Will be improved in the future.
+Deletes an agent

 - View agent...
 Select an agent from the list to view all the details for this agent

 - Select/Start agent...
 Select agent from the list.
 Only one agent could be selected at a time.
-After the selection, the llama-vscode tools (enabled/disabled)  will be updated accordingly.
-If an agent is selected, it will be used as default for the agent sessions.
+If an agent is selected, the selected tools are updated and Llama Agent starts using it.

-- Deselect/stop agent...
+- Deselect/stop env...
 Deselect the currently selected agent.
-If no agent is selected, the default system prompt will be used.
+The default agent will be used by Llama Agent

 - Export
-An env could be exported as a .json files.
-This file could be shared with other users, modified if needed, and imported again.
+An agent could be exported as a .json files.
+This file could be shared with other users, modified if needed and imported again.
 Select an agent to export it.

 - Import
 An agent could be imported from a .json file - select a file to import it.